andres-erbsen/dename-writeup/dename.md

 certificate authority of attacker's choice[@EllisonSchneierPKI][@SchneierVerisignHacked] and a breach of the Kerberos domain controller would result in a total compromise of the security domain.
-For this reason, security-critical applications try to work around the need for a dircetory service, for example `ssh`, OpenPGP, OTR and pond have users manually communicate the critical bits of authenticating information to each other.
-This approach is tedious[@arsTechnicaGGreenwaldPGP] and prone to human error, especially if the users in question are not online at the same time [@Johnny2008].
+For this reason, security-critical applications try to work around the need for a dircetory service, for example, `ssh`, OpenPGP, OTR and pond have users manually communicate the critical bits of authenticating information to each other.
+This approach is tedious[@arsTechnicaGGreenwaldPGP] and prone to human error, especially if the users in question are not online at the same time[@Johnny2008].
 Recently, better ways to maintain a user directory have been discovered[@SwartzSquareZoooko][@CertificateTransparancy].
 However, all of those rely on economic feedback loops for security, and the cost is passed on to the users.
 We present `dename` -- a distributed user directory service with a simpler security guarantee and lower projected operating costs.
+\endabstract

 # Overview